whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 So, a possible solution might be to **keep kitty outside**.

-At least for most part of the day.
+At least for the most part of the day.

 This will cut down on allergen exposure in your home.